What are the different course delivery formats?

 What are the Visa requirements?

 Recently Hong Kong Immigration has tightened up on procedures.
 It is not possible to take the course on a tourist visa.
 Only those with a study, dependent, permanent or working holiday visa can.
 Applications for such visas must be made at least 6 weeks before a course commences, and the applicant must get the visa before they can start a course.
 Also, for HK Immigrations, the peak season for the applications start from April to September every year.
-So if you need to apply for one, you MUST submit your task/application as earlier as possible, to allow us to have sufficient time to process your application.
+So if you need to apply for one, you MUST submit the application as earlier as possible, to allow us to have sufficient time to process your application.

 What do I do if I have questions that have not been answered so far?